vohai2003/hdp_data_tutorials/tutorials/hdp/hadoop-tutorial-getting-started-with-hdp/tutorial-6.md

 ![Scatter Plot Graph](assets/visualize_cities_highest_driver_riskfactor_lab6.png)

-You can hover over the highest point to determine which driver has highest risk factor and where the live.
+You can hover over the highest point to determine which driver has the highest risk factor and in which cities.

 ## Summary